AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 Don't worry about coming off all "who the heck is this person, evaluating me when they didn't even hire me!" to your candidate.
 You're operating in a professional capacity here, you have their best interests in mind, and you want them to succeed.
 In every case where I offered feedback, the candidate was interested to hear it.
 In one case, I rejected two candidates not because they were unqualified, but because the team & company weren't in the right place to take on a mentorship role.
 Reasons for rejections will vary, but if you're rejecting qualified candidates, the reasoning should be sound and obvious - to _you_ anyway.
 Why not make it obvious to your candidate as well?
 In some cases, you should suggest they apply again or ask if you can reach out in the future should things change.
 You've already gone through the work and they made it to the end, right?

-There's no requirement for sharing feedback, if it doesn't feel comfortable or doesn't seem right, don't force it.
+There's no requirement for sharing feedback.
+If it doesn't feel comfortable or doesn't seem right, don't force it.
 I think it's almost always worth offering, though.

 One last thing before we move on to welcoming your new hire - you might wait for your candidate to accept your job offer before sending out rejection notices.
 Approaches vary, but above all else make sure to communicate with your candidates and don't keep them waiting.
 It usually takes time for someone to decide on a job offer, and I don't personally have an issue with reaching out to a secondary candidate if our first offer falls through.
-Some managers are more comfortable with restarting the search, with the thinking that if you didn't make an offer to the other candidates, they weren't the right hire.
+Some managers are more comfortable with restarting the search, with the thinking that if you didn't make an offer to the other candidates, they wouldn't be the right hire.

 ## Welcoming your new hire